The Ultimate Guide to Understanding your Life Insurance

 Underwriting is essentially the process and selection and pricing of insurance applications that are offered to an insurer by individual consumers.
 Most insurance rates are based on an average rate for an entire class or group.
 An example of this would be rated for 35-year-old males who smoke.
 The initial ratings are set by the insurance carrier and approved by state laws and the insurance commissioners.

 That’s correct people.
 No wheeling and dealing on life insurance.
+We wish more people would have seen this version of life insurance for dummies before trying to negeotiatite prices and terms because it’s just not possible.
 The prices are the prices and it is a take it or leave it scenario.

 Adverse selection is what the insurance carriers are trying to avoid.
 Adverse selection is found all over the insurance industry.
 It is the natural tendency for those who know they are highly vulnerable to lose to seek out insurance.
 You see an attempt to stop this process with Guaranteed Issue Whole Life insurance.
 They avoid this by placing two-year waiting periods on the coverage being in force for individuals not in the best of the health at the time of application.

 This is where the underwriting process is so critical for the insurance carriers and the consumers.
 Not being careful in the selection process would virtually make all insurance carriers become insolvent or no longer exist.